UrbanMachine/cookiecutter-ros-app-template/README.md

 This template helps streamline the development of ROS2 applications by setting up a standardized project structure, tooling, and configuration for ROS2 packages, ensuring that every project starts with consistent settings and follows best practices.
 It also includes a centralized linting and testing setup to ensure code quality across packages.

+## This feels like a lot.
+Where do I even start?

+Don't worry.
+All of these features will feel natural if you just stick to the scripts and commands in the [about_template.md](%7B%7Bcookiecutter.project_name%7D%7D/docs/about_template.md) Scripts section.

+Start by editing code in the example nodes generated under `pkgs`, then play around with the example `launcher.py` files under `launch-profiles/` to see how to launch your nodes.

+Eventually, you'll be comfortable with all the features of this template, and you'll be able to edit and add to them as you see fit.

 ## Features

 The full documentation for the project features can be found in [about_template.md](%7B%7Bcookiecutter.project_name%7D%7D/docs/about_template.md)